Hollywood Christmas Parade returns Sunday after COVID 2020 canceled - ExBulletin

 Hollywood Christmas Parade returns Sunday after COVID 2020 canceled

-HOLLYWOOD (CNS) – After a hiatus in 2020 due to the coronavirus pandemic, the Hollywood Christmas Parade returns tomorrow night, moving through the streets of Tinseltown with its 89th edition to mark an unofficial start to the Christmas season. holidays – although it is still celebrated in the shadow of COVID.

-Sheryl Underwood, host of the daytime show “The Talk”, will be the Grand Marshal for Sunday’s parade, which begins at Hollywood Boulevard and Orange Street.
-The 3.2 mile U-shaped route will head east on Hollywood Boulevard to Vine Street, turn south on Vine to Sunset Boulevard, then head west along Sunset , back to Orange.
+Sheryl Underwood, host of the daytime show “The Talk”, will serve as the grand marshal of the parade, which begins at Hollywood Boulevard and Orange Street.
+The 3.2 mile U-shaped route will head east on Hollywood Boulevard to Vine Street, turn south on Vine to Sunset Boulevard, then head west along Sunset , to return to Orange.

-The parade, with approximately 5,000 participants, will begin Sunday at 6 pm, with Erik Estrada, Laura McKenzie, Dean Cain, Montel Williams and Elizabeth Stanton returning as hosts.
+The parade, with approximately 5,000 participants, will begin at 6 pm, with the return of Erik Estrada, Laura McKenzie, Dean Cain, Montel Williams and Elizabeth Stanton as hosts.

-A total of 61 celebrities and VIPs were to participate, including musicians Marilyn McCoo and Billy Davis Jr. of The Fifth Dimension, and actors Danny Trejo, Tom Arnold and Lou Ferrigno, as well as Jerry Mathers and Tony Dow from the first television series.
-Leave the beaver. “
+A total of 61 celebrities and VIPs were scheduled to attend, including musicians Marilyn McCoo and Billy Davis Jr. from The Fifth Dimension, and actors Danny Trejo, Tom Arnold and Lou Ferrigno, as well as Jerry Mathers and Tony Dow from the early TV shows.
+Leave it to the beaver. “

-The parade will also feature 11 character balloons – each about four floors – as well as equestrian acts and marching bands, including the US Marine Corps Band from San Diego; the Manhattan Beach Mira Costa High School Marching Band and Color Guard; the traditional Korean group PAVA World from Los Angeles; the Los Angeles Police Emerald Society Pipes and Drums; and the Los Angeles Catholic Schools Band of Torrance.
+The parade will also feature 11 character balloons – each approximately four stories high – as well as equestrian acts and marching bands, including the US Marine Corps Band from San Diego; the Manhattan Beach Mira Costa High School Marching Band and Color Guard; the traditional Korean group PAVA World from Los Angeles; the Los Angeles Police Emerald Society Pipes and Drums; and the Los Angeles Catholic Schools Band of Torrance.

 Sources